MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

 ## Prerequisites

-- Training data should be in a Dataverse entity.
+- Training data should be in a Dataverse table.
 - Make sure your administrator has assigned you a security role with Read privilege to training data.
 - You have appropriate permissions to create entities in your Dataverse environment.
 - AI Builder category classification supports the following languages: English, French, German, Dutch, Italian, Spanish, and Portuguese.
 If you try to classify text items in other languages, your model might not work properly.

 ## Data format

-- Text and tags should be stored in text fields under the same entity.
+- Text and tags should be stored in text fields under the same table.
 - Tags should be separated by using a delimiter.
 The following delimiters are supported: comma ( , ), semicolon ( ; ), tab character, or no delimiter.
 - Tags that contain fewer than 10 distinct text items are ignored.
 - There can be up to 200 categories.